AdobeDocs/campaign-web.en/help/v8/content/content-components.md

 1. You can also change the icons of each of your social media if needed in the **[!UICONTROL Image]** field.

 1. Adjust the other styling attributes such as style, margin, border, etc. from the **[!UICONTROL Component settings]** pane.

-## Carousel {#carousel-settings}

-1. Drag and drop the **[!UICONTROL Carousel]** component inside a structure component.

-1. Browse to select images from your computer.

-1. From the **[!UICONTROL Settings]** pane, set the number of thumbnails that you want in the carousel.

-1. Select a fallback image from your computer.

-The carousel component is not compatible with all email programs.
-Upload a fallback to display an image instead when the carousel is not supported in the email.